 Have you ever been in a meeting where the individuals in the room asked you to come and talk to them, indicated that what you had to say was important… and then proceeded to check or work on every device they had?
 Returning emails.
 Building a presentation deck.
 Checking twitter.

-Or how about this: Have you ever been out to dinner or in a conversation with your kid where the other individuals are basically do
+Or how about this: Have you ever been out to dinner or in a conversation with your kid where the other individuals are basically doing the same?

 Worse yet… is that individual you?